 It’s almost too Perfect

 Can ‘too perfect’ be a thing?
-The lighting, the beautiful architecture and the trees grown in just the right spot to just the right height – it can be discomforting after awhile.
+The lighting, the beautiful architecture, and the trees are grown in just the right spot to just the right height – it can be discomforting after a while.
 I wanted to see a rat scurry out of a gutter or find an unpretty building, but that didn’t happen.

 We left a lot of places unvisited on our first trip to SIN.
 Next visit, we’ll return to A2 Parkour and JJ.com Fish Mart for Sushi.
-Our kids won’t be happy about this, but there will be museums on our next trip.
-I’m looking forward to seeing the National Museum of Singapore, the Red Dot Design Museum and the Singapore Art Museum.
+Our kids won’t love it, but there will be museums on our next trip.
+I’m looking forward to seeing the National Museum of Singapore, the Red Dot Design Museum, and the Singapore Art Museum.
 A water park would thrill the kids and Sentosa Island is home to the Aquarium, so that would be fun.

 – xo Bar